 the component having to know about or understand ARIA.
 That

-attribute is a critical part of a ListBox element, and
+role attribute is a critical part of a ListBox element, and

 needs to be there by default.

-property via CSS
+closed property via CSS

 classes.
 It’s reasonable that a component would want to set the initial

-property in a constructor.
+state of that closed property in a constructor.
 But setting

 that default value of that property in the constructor will trigger the